 1. Take a metro or bus or any means of transport and reach the ISBT Kashmere gate bus stand.
 It’s in front of the Kashmere gate metro station.

 3. The HRTC bus usually runs on a fixed time that is 8:10 p.m.
 But I insist you still enquire about the time because for precise clarity.

 4. The Delhi to Reckong Peo HRTC bus will usually take around 16-17 hrs.
 You will reach your desired destination that is Reckong Peo, in the afternoon.

 That was the most usual case.

 Note – Reckong Peo is the headquarter of the Kinnaur region.
 The HRTC bus will take around 16-17hrs starting from Delhi to reach the Reckong Peo bus stand.

 Now, we will be dividing the journey into different parts –

 Dividing the Delhi to Chitkul Road Trip into Different Parts

 Delhi ➡️ Reckong Peo ➡️ Chitkul

 After taking an overnight bus from Delhi, the bus will be reaching Reckong Peo around the afternoon.
-There are no buses to Chitkul in the afternoon from Reckong Peo i.e. you have to spend a night around Reckong Peo.
+There are no buses to Chitkul in the afternoon from Reckong Peo.
+You have to spend a night around Reckong Peo.
 There are lots of hotels available around the bus stand area.

 There are two buses from Reckong Peo to Chitkul, the timings are –

 Reckong Peo ➡️ Chitkul at 9:30 a.m from the bus stand

 Reckong Peo ➡️ Chitkul at noon and thereafter no other buses on that particular day from the bus stand